 Academic standards, residence requirements, transfer credits consideration, and program time limits are in accordance with WWU regulations and policies.
 The following is an overview of admission and application information regarding the Clinical Doctorate in Audiology program in CSD.
-Please see the WWU Graduate School website for additional critical details regarding admission requirements and the application process.
+Please see Western's Graduate School website for additional critical details regarding admission requirements and the application process.

 - A baccalaureate degree in Communication Sciences & Disorders/Speech-Language Pathology & Audiology from an accredited U.S. college or university or an equivalent degree from a foreign university.
 The degree must have been completed within the past five years.
 Please note: A degree in Speech Sciences or Linguistics is not considered an "equivalent degree".